colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 Consider a package ``pyfoo`` that has an entry point specification  ``foobar = pyfoo.bar:baz``. say ``pyfoo`` is overridden and the overridden version does not have that specification.
-Whether or not it is a problem depends on whether the specification is still importable, and how that entry point is used.

 If the specification is still importable, then entry points from the underlay may be run undesirably.
 If the specification is not importable, then the code loading them must gracefully handle import errors.